godotengine/godot-docs/getting_started/editor/command_line_tutorial.rst

 Path
 ----

-It is recommended that your godot binary is in your PATH environment variable, so it can be executed easily from any place by typing ``godot``.
+It is recommended that your Godot binary is in your PATH environment variable, so it can be executed easily from any place by typing ``godot``.
 You can do so on Linux by placing the Godot binary in ``/usr/local/bin`` and making sure it is called ``godot``.